Timendus/pick/README.md

-## Pick
+# Pick

-Pick is the most amazing application to search for guitar cords.
-You can simply select the cord you know and search for songs.
+Pick is an awesome™️ application to search for guitar chords.
+It's unique selling feature: you can select the chords you know and search for songs using only those chords.

 ## Installing